An elementary illustrated introduction to simplicial sets: Realization

 Another comforting fact is the following theorem:

-\begin{theorem} If $X$ is a simplicial set, then $|X|$ is a CW complex with one $n$-cell for each nondegenerate $n$-simplex of $X$. \end{theorem} \begin{proof} The first part of the proof is the preceding proposition.
-For the remainder of the proof, we refer to Milnor's notes on realization, which can be found in \cite{MOORE} (or, alternatively, to \cite[Theorem 14.1]{MAY67}). \end{proof}
+\begin{theorem} If $X$ is a simplicial set, then $|X|$ is a CW complex with one $n$-cell for each nondegenerate $n$-simplex of $X$. \end{theorem} \begin{proof} We refer to Milnor's paper on geometric realization \cite{Mi57} (or, alternatively, to \cite[Theorem 14.1]{MAY67}) for the proof, which is not difficult and which formalizes our discussion preceding Proposition \ref{P: unique deg}. \end{proof}